Director, Product Marketing & Content

 The Road Ahead

 Much uncertainty exists in the market right now, and solutions must adapt to an ever-evolving privacy landscape.
-In order to compete with the triopoly, the industry needs to work together over the next few years to develop alternatives to traditional targeting capabilities.
+In order to compete with the triopoly, the industry needs to work together over the coming months and years to develop alternatives to traditional targeting capabilities.
 Doing so will help marketers deliver consistent consumer experiences, in or out of the walled-gardens.

 Alliant is constantly improving its internal DataHub identity map, ensuring the highest match rates possible for our audience, enrichment and predictive modeling solutions.
 By expanding partnerships with leaders such as LiveRamp IdentityLink, Alliant can deliver insights across all people-based marketing efforts.